Con Hickey: Australasian Football Council

 Hickey was a key figure in the formation and early administration of football's national administrative body, the Australasian Football Council (later the Australian National Football Council).
 He was the council's inaugural president from 1906 until 1909, and in 1910 he was elected secretary of the council, a position he held for the next 27 years until his death in 1937.
-In that capacity, he was heavily was involved in the ANFC's efforts to promote football nationally, which included establishing the interstate carnival, scheduling numerous VFL exhibition matches in Sydney and Brisbane, and taking on a heavy administrative workload to arrange all carnivals which took place during his life.
+In that capacity, he was heavily involved in the ANFC's efforts to promote football nationally, which included establishing the interstate carnival, scheduling numerous VFL exhibition matches in Sydney and Brisbane, and taking on a heavy administrative workload to arrange all carnivals which took place during his life.
 He was also involved in efforts to establish universal football – a hybrid between Australian rules football and rugby league which was proposed and trialled at different times between 1908 and 1933 in the hope of unifying Australia under a single football code.

 Hickey had an insular approach to administration of the game in Australia and was critical of it expanding overseas.
 In 1906 he implemented a policy aimed at protecting the primacy of the VFL competition by excluding support for the game outside of Australia and in 1907, he declared that despite the game being played overseas the primary focus would be on inter-state competition and that he would not attempt to "oust rugby" in places where it was growing in popularity.
 There was also a clear conflict of interest in being head of Victoria's premier competition and the game's governing body which drew criticism for putting profit before promotion of the game.
 Hickey was involved in the VFL board discussions as to whether growing the game outside of Australia was in the interests of maintaining the VFL's premier status among the professional sports leagues.
 Early into his term as football chief he oversaw a diversion of promotional budgets for international game development domestically to New South Wales (and to a lesser extent Queensland) and moved to exclude fledgling nations including South Africa (1906), United States (1909), New Zealand (1910), Japan (1910) and Canada (1912) from membership in the council, choosing instead to promote to them the concept of universal football, which never took off.
 Overseas delegates were harshly critical of the alienating policies, in particular, his move to withdraw all senior funding from New Zealand in 1910 was regarded by the country's delegate as the "death warrant of the game over there".